KG7QIN/WDSC-HVAC-Control-Plugin/README.md

 # WDSC-HVAC-Control-Plugin
 Vera - WDSC HVAC Control Plugin (a.k.a If door is opened for 5 minutes...turn off air)

 This is a Vera 3 (UI5) plugin I wrote.
-This code and accompanying documentation was originally publihsed to the Mios Trac SVN repo at: http://code.mios.com/trac/mios_wdsc-hvac
+This code and accompanying documentation was originally published to the MIOS Trac SVN repo at: http://code.mios.com/trac/mios_wdsc-hvac

 I have moved it here so that it can be with the other code/projects I have on Github.